PaulDMooney/css-grid-blog/BLOGPOST.md

 <!-- Take screenshots at 1120 x 480  -->
 ![Grid container overlay figure](./figures/grid_container_overlays.png)*The magenta outline shows the borders of the grid container.
 The translucent bars represent the columns that cells will align to in the grid.*

-This is seen in some form or another in popular CSS framework such as [Bootstrap](https://getbootstrap.com/docs/4.0/layout/grid/) or [Foundation XY Grid](https://foundation.zurb.com/sites/docs/xy-grid.html), but can also be implemented in the native CSS-grid if your browser supports it.
+This is seen in some form or another in popular CSS frameworks such as [Bootstrap](https://getbootstrap.com/docs/4.0/layout/grid/) or [Foundation XY Grid](https://foundation.zurb.com/sites/docs/xy-grid.html), but can also be implemented in the native CSS-grid if your browser supports it.
 All of these systems are capable of creating other kinds of layouts beyond the 12 column grid, but it is still a popular choice to use them for this purpose.

 Working with a grid system like this isn't all scotches and skittles, there are some things that are untuitive or require some workarounds.
 Here are some tips for working with grids.